netscaler/cloud-native-getting-started/gcp/README.md

     curl https://raw.githubusercontent.com/christus02/citrix-ingress-gke/master/scripts/automated_deployment.pl | perl
     ```

     > If automation script fails don't create project with same name .
-Instead Go to **"Delete a deployment Steps"** at page end and retry the script after successful deletion or **"Ask for Trainer help"**
+Instead Go to **"Delete deployment Steps"** at page end and retry the script after successful deletion and relogin to your GCP account or delete the project using URL <https://cloud.google.com/go/getting-started/delete-tutorial-resources> and relogin to your GCP account.

 1. Once GCP Infrastructure is up with automated script.
 We have to access kubernetes cluster from the cloud shell.